-Blue foot syndrome usually develops suddenly and rapidly.
-It may affect one or more toes but is usually confined to one foot.
+Trash Foot symptoms usually develop suddenly and rapidly.
+They may affect one or more toes but ar usually confined to one foot.

-Blue toe syndrome develops when there is a blockage in the small blood vessels of the foot which reduces the blood flow to the toes, known as ischaemia.
+Blue or purple toe syndrome develops when there is a blockage in the small blood vessels of the foot.
+This blockage reduces the blood flow to the toes, known as ischaemia.
 The blockage is usually caused by either cholesterol crystals or a lump of plaque getting stuck.

 Trash foot is most common in men over the age of 40.
 Embolization and resultant blockage of the blood vessels can occur for a number of reasons:

 Blue toe syndrome can be difficult to diagnosis.
-Usually, the most common sign of a blockage in the blood vessels is the loss of foot pulses but in this case, they are usually unaffected.
+Usually, the most common sign of a blockage in the blood vessels is the loss of foot pulses but with purple toe syndrome, the foot pulses are usually unaffected.

-Once the underlying cause of blue toe syndrome has been found, it can be treated by:
+Once the underlying cause of blue foot syndrome has been found, it can be treated by:

-If left untreated, gangrene can set it.
+If blue toe syndrome is left untreated, gangrene can set it.
 Gangrene is a serious condition where a lack of blood supply causes the tissue to die.
 Early treatment involves debridement (surgical removal of the dead tissue) and antibiotics to treat infection.
 If allowed to progress, amputation of the affected body part may be required.

 Trash foot is not the only cause of pain and discoloration of the skin.
 Another common cause is Raynaud’s Disease, a condition where the blood vessels spasm, limiting flow to the fingers and toes.
 Treatment here is usually with medication, avoiding the cold by wearing gloves and relaxation techniques